jasoncodes/activerecord_views/README.markdown

 AccountBalance.view_populated? # => true
 ```

 ActiveRecordViews records when a view was last refreshed.
-This is often useful for giving users an idea of how stale data.
+This is often useful for giving users an idea of how old the cached data is.
 To retrieve this timestamp, call `.refreshed_at` on the model:

 ActiveRecordViews also has a convenience method called `ensure_populated!` which checks all materialized views in a chain of dependencies have been initially populated.
 This can be used as a safeguard to lazily populate views on demand.
 You will probably also setup a schedule to periodically refresh the view data when it gets stale.